lukestein/tfhtech/raspberrypi/README.md

 sudo usermod -aG video www-data
 ```

 Note that nginx will fail to set up if a previously-installed app already controls port 80.
-However, once set up, we can disable nginx's web server on port 80 so that other apps (e.g, Dicaffeine) can use port 80 instead.
+However, once set up, we can change nginx's web server to a different port so that other apps (e.g, Dicaffeine) can use port 80 instead.

 To create an RTMP server in nginx, edit the main nginx config file:
 ```bash